Protocol

 post_now

 Publish a post immediately to one or more connected social platforms on a brand.
 The post is queued for publishing in the next minute.
+Use this when the user says 'post now', 'publish', 'tweet this', or gives no time.
+If the user gives a date/time use schedule_post instead.
+If they say 'queue' / 'add to my queue' use add_to_queue instead.

 input schema